dustinpfister/blog_posts/_posts/threejs-object3d-visible.md

 layout: post
 categories: three.js
 id: 873
-updated: 2022-11-29 11:04:07
+updated: 2022-11-29 11:23:57
-version: 1.29
+version: 1.30
 ---

-There should be a standard way to go about making an object in [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) visible or not just like that of the visible and display css properties when it comes to styling some html.
-It would seem that there is such a standard property which would be the [visible property of the Object3d class](https://threejs.org/docs/#api/en/core/Object3D.visible) in threejs, this property is a boolean value that is set to true by default, and is used as a way to inform a renderer if a given object such as a [mesh object](/2018/05/04/threejs-mesh/) should even be rendered or not to begin with.
+There should be a standard way to go about making an object in [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) visible or not just like that of the [visibility](https://developer.mozilla.org/en-US/docs/Web/CSS/visibility) and [display](https://developer.mozilla.org/en-US/docs/Web/CSS/display) css properties when it comes to styling some html.
+It would seem that there is such a standard property which would be the [visible property of the Object3d class](https://threejs.org/docs/#api/en/core/Object3D.visible), this property is a Boolean value that is set to true by default.
+The state of the visible Boolean is used as a way to inform a renderer if a given object such as a [mesh object](/2018/05/04/threejs-mesh/) should even be rendered or not to begin with.

-However it is true there are also a number of other subjects of interest such as setting the [transparency property of materials](/2021/04/21/threejs-materials-transparent/) for example that will will still make an object render it is thus that an opacity value can be set to zero that will have a similar visual effect.
-Other option that come to mind would involve moving mesh objects from one group that is added to a [scene object](/2018/05/03/threejs-scene/) to another group that is not as a scene object is what is passed to the renderer if the object is not a child of the scene object that in turn would also be a way to control visibility.
-Yet another way to active this kind of effect would be to make use of the [layers feature of threejs](/2021/06/04/threejs-object3d-layers/).
+However it is true there are also a number of other subjects of interest such as setting the [transparency property of materials](/2021/04/21/threejs-materials-transparent/) for example that will will still make an object render, it is just that an opacity value can be set to zero that will have a similar visual effect.
+There is also just simply moving an object out of view of the camera of course which might often prove to be a quick, brainless way to get this done and move on.
+Other option that comes to mind would involve moving mesh objects from one group that is added to a [scene object](/2018/05/03/threejs-scene/) to another group that is not.
+Yet another way to active this kind of effect would be to make use of the [layers feature of threejs](/2021/06/04/threejs-object3d-layers/) as well which is yet even another option.

 So in this post I will of course be going over the object3d visible property, but I will also be going over a number of other related topics and code examples so that might also be better ways of getting a desired result when it comes to the visibility of an object in three.js.